-The Alabama Slammer might just be the most ’70s of the bright and fruity 1970s cocktails.
-Its base blend of amaretto, sloe gin and SoCo stands in total defiance of what one would expect from a staunch Southern sipper.
+The Alabama Slammer might just be the most ’70s of all the bright and fruity 1970s cocktails.
+Its base blend of amaretto, sloe gin and Southern Comfort stands in total defiance of what one would expect from a staunch Southern sipper.
 Yet the drink looms large below the Mason-Dixon line and beyond.

-But to truly appreciate the schizophrenia of the Alabama Slammer, mix it in a tall glass with lots of ice and freshly squeezed orange juice, and allow the mix to dilute for a minute or two.
+But to truly appreciate the unique blend of ingredients that comprise the Alabama Slammer, shake everything up with plenty of ice and serve it in a tall glass.
 The flavors will loosen up and unfold at a leisurely pace, leaving you with a mellower, more Southern-tasting drink.